Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 &nbsp;

-## level 17
+## level 24

-> Useful instructions for this level is:&#x20;
->
-> jmp (reg1 | addr | offset) ; nop&#x20;
->
-> Hint: for the relative jump, lookup how to use `labels` in x86.
->
-> Using the above knowledge, perform the following: Create a two jump trampoline:
+> Create a two jump trampoline:\
->
-> 1. Make the first instruction in your code a jmp
+> Make the first instruction in your code a jmp\
-> 2. Make that jmp a relative jump to 0x51 bytes from its current position
+> Make that jmp a relative jump to 0x51 bytes from its current position\
-> 3. At 0x51 write the following code:
+> At 0x51 write the following code:\
-> 4. Place the top value on the stack into register rdi
+>   Place the top value on the stack into register rdi\
-> 5. jmp to the absolute address 0x403000
+>   jmp to the absolute address 0x403000\

 Let's learn how to perform a relative jump in the code flow.